Fatima Gaugin

 Gaugin joined the Liberal Progressive Party of Oportia in 1715 AN and quickly rose through its ranks.
 She was elected to the Senate of Oportia in 1730 AN, representing the city-state of Pax.
 As a senator, she became known for her skilled opposition to Galilea Montijo's libertarian economic policies and her advocacy for stronger environmental protections and social welfare programs.

 Following the LPP's defeat in the Oportian general election, 1730, Gaugin emerged as a leading voice within the party.
 She was elected party leader in 1734 AN and became the party's candidate for Federal Representative in that year's general election.
-Though she lost to incumbent Montijo, she has remained a prominent critic of the administration's policies, particularly regarding Alexandrium mining regulations and healthcare reform.
+Though she lost to incumbent Montijo, she continued as a prominent critic of the administration's policies until joining the Valverde administration as Secretary of State in 1738 AN.

 Political positions